LouisR-git/duux-fan-local/README.md

 Your Duux fan is now fully **cloud-free** and controllable through **your local network** and **Home Assistant**.
 Enjoy full privacy, instant response times, and true independence from proprietary services.

+> **Note:** When connected to your local MQTT, the fan will no longer be able to receive firmware updates from the manufacturer.
+> Disable local DNS forwarding and restart your fan to access the web again.

 ## 🛑 Disclaimer